rcminerva2394/resume-maker/README.md

 - react-to-print

 ### Motivation
-To practice the following React hooks (useState, useReducer, useEffect, useRef) by building an interesting/useful app.
+To practice the following React hooks (useState, useReducer, useEffect, useRef, and useContext) by building an interesting/useful app.
 I've thought of building this for personal use and probably for people whom I know are having a hard time to structure, design, and write their resume.